Private Violin Classes

 Graeme Norris

 Graeme Norris is Managing Director of Master Music Consulting & The Pattaya Violin Centre.
 In Thailand since 2021, Graeme is in high demand as a performer and teacher, regularly providing expert guidance at music camps and performing chamber music with Om & Friends and Pro Musica Bangkok.
-He regularly provides expert guidance at music camps and performs chamber music with Om & Friends and Pro Musica Bangkok.
-Graeme has also conducted advanced violin masterclasses and orchestral coaching at the Thailand Association for Talent Development, directed an Advanced Violin Program at the Suzuki Institute of Indonesia, and coached individuals and chamber music groups at Music Camps by OMRI Music Studio.
+He has also conducted advanced violin masterclasses and orchestral coaching at the Thailand Association for Talent Development, directed an Advanced Violin Program at the Suzuki Institute of Indonesia, and coached individuals and chamber music groups at Music Camps by OMRI Music Studio.

-A seasoned orchestral leader, Graeme Norris most recently held a position in the West Australian Symphony Orchestra, performing in the Concertmaster positions from 2015 - 2021 and as Guest Concertmaster during 2014.
+A seasoned orchestral leader, Graeme Norris most recently served with the West Australian Symphony Orchestra from 2014 to 2021, including as Guest Concertmaster in 2014 and in Concertmaster-level roles throughout 2015 to 2021, leading the orchestra as Associate Concertmaster (2015-16) and Acting Assistant Concertmaster thereafter.
 From 2006 to 2010 Graeme was Associate Concertmaster of the Adelaide Symphony Orchestra and from 2010 to 2015, Sub-Principal 2nd Violin with the Malaysian Philharmonic Orchestra.
 He has also performed as a Guest Principal with the Singapore Symphony Orchestra and the Tasmanian Symphony Orchestra.

 Graeme has lectured at the Western Australian Academy of Performing Arts (Edith Cowan University), the UWA Conservatorium of Music (University of Western Australia), Elder Conservatorium of Music (University of Adelaide), and as a faculty member of the Adelaide, West Australian and Malaysian Philharmonic Youth Orchestras.

-In addition, Graeme was instrumental in transforming the string section of the Malaysian Philharmonic Youth Orchestra and advised in artistic planning and training structures.
+Graeme was a coach of the Malaysian Philharmonic Youth Orchestra from 2010 - 2014 and advised in artistic planning and training structures.

 Born in Melbourne, Australia, Graeme graduated with a Bachelor of Music Performance from the Victorian College of the Arts and spent two years on full scholarship at the Australian National Academy of Music.
 His principal teachers were Alice Waten and Julian Quirit.